 - Co-curricular programming that enables experiential opportunities for students; and

 - Faculty-specific priorities.

-We will continue to provide additional information on a regular basis and encourage the campus community to continue to visit the University of Windsor's COVID-19 website.
+We will continue to provide additional information on a regular basis and encourage the campus community to continue to visit the University of Windsor's Return to Campus website.

 If you have additional questions specific to the Faculty of Law, please contact:

 - Admissions inquiries - Assistant Dean Katia Benoit: email@example.com